 - Files by Project (for quick access to files from selected activities or folders)

-- Active Tasks by Assignee (list of tasks assigned to a specific person)
+- Active Tasks by Assignee (list assigned to a person)

-- Tasks by Status (to track the status of work)
+- Tasks by Status (to track the status of jobs)

 - To DO Today/This Week